I was lucky enough to break up for my New Year holiday on the 23rd December and not have to return to work until January 19th.

 When they finally emerged my impatience dissipated immediately and I ran over to hug my Mum and we all probably got too emotional for saying it had only been 3 months.
 It was great to see them, and I felt a small kind of repayment for all their parenting was for me to host them in New Zealand.

-The 30th was planned to be a day for us to chaffeur my parents up to Pakiri, which is an hour or so North of Auckland, so that they could carry out their first planned activity, horse riding.
+The 30th was planned to be a day for me to chaffeur my parents up to Pakiri, which is an hour or so North of Auckland, so that they could carry out their first planned activity, horse riding.
 It is supposed to be the one of the best places in New Zealand to do it.
-Gemma decided against coming with us so I took them on the nice drive up the coast.
 As we approached the remote Pakiri we could hear the waves and saw a lovely looking stables at the other end of the dusty track that we were on.

 Once we pulled up we were greeted by staff, and after grabbing a cold drink we sat near the only other group that were there.
 On the 1 hour ride, which was to go through a river, through forests, over hills and of course the beautiful golden sandy beach, there would be Mum, Dad, 2 other adults and a child, plus a member of staff of course.